-As 2024 begins, review your company's compliance with federal, state and local employment laws, including any new requirements.
+As 2025 begins, review your company's compliance with federal, state and local employment laws, including any new requirements.
 This review should include:

-- Checking that workplace posters are up to date. - Verifying minimum wage and overtime requirements and updating the wage base limit for withholding. - Reviewing procedures for completing Form I-9 (Employment Eligibility Verification). - Confirming employee leave policies are consistent with federal, state and local leave requirements. - Reviewing any new fair employment law protections and incorporating changes into employee training. - Updating the employee handbook and employment policies as necessary. - Making a schedule for any required workplace training, such as sexual harassment training. - Reviewing recruitment and compensation practices to ensure they are consistent with any applicable pay transparency laws.
+- Checking that workplace posters are up to date; - Verifying minimum wage and overtime requirements and updating the wage base limit for withholding; - Confirming employee leave policies are consistent with federal, state and local leave requirements; - Reviewing any new fair employment law protections and incorporating changes into employee training; - Updating the employee handbook and employment policies as necessary; - Making a schedule for any required workplace training, such as sexual harassment training; and - Reviewing recruitment and compensation practices to ensure they are consistent with any applicable pay transparency laws.

-February 2024
+February 2025

 Post OSHA Form 300A by Feb.
-1, 2024, in an area in the workplace where employee notices are customarily posted.
-This form, which summarizes workplace data from 2023, must remain on display until April 30, 2024.
+1, 2025, in an area in the workplace where employee notices are customarily posted.
+This form, which summarizes workplace data from 2024, must remain on display until April 30, 2025.
 This requirement does not apply to companies with 10 or fewer employees or employers in a partially exempt industry.

 Feb.
-15, 2024-Forms W-4 That Claim Exemption From Withholding for 2023 Expire
+17, 2025-Forms W-4 That Claim Exemption From Withholding for 2024 Expire

-Request a new Form W-4 from any employee who claimed an exemption from income tax withholding last year and wants to claim the exemption again for 2024.
-If the employee doesn't give you a new Form W-4, withhold tax as if the employee is single or married and filing separately without any allowances.
+To continue to be exempt from withholding, an employee must provide a new Form W-4 claiming exempt status by Feb.
+15. However, because the deadline falls on a weekend, it is extended to the next business day, which is Feb.
+17, 2025.
+If the employee doesn't give you a new Form W-4 by the deadline, withhold tax as if the employee is single or married and filing separately without any allowances.

 Feb.
-28, 2024-File ACA Forms 1094-C and 1095-C (Paper Filing Deadline)
+28, 2025-File ACA Forms 1094-C and 1095-C (Paper Filing Deadline)